 The ground wire simultaneously shields the signal wires from EMI noise and acts as an antenna, which picks up EMI noise.
-Overall, the insulation and ground/shield wire reduce the amount of noise that is transferred to each of the signal wires.
+Overall, the insulation and ground/shield wire reduce the amount of noise transferred to each signal wire.

 A common design feature of balanced cables is the interweaving of the two signal wires into what is known as a twisted pair.
 A twisted pair of signal wires makes the induced noise more even between the two signal wires.

-So basically what ends up happening is the two signal wires end up with equal amounts of signal interference noise in the same polarity, but the signals are are in opposite polarity.
+So basically, what ends up happening is the two signal wires end up with equal amounts of signal interference noise in the same polarity, but the signals are in opposite polarity.

 When the balanced line is sent to a balanced input, a differential amplifier sums the differences between the two signal wires.
 This rids of the noise (which is the same on each wire) and adds the signals together (which are completely “out-of-phase” with one another).
 This process is known as common-mode rejection.

 With common-mode rejection, we may run long balanced audio lines with little degradation in the audio signal.
 Mic level signals are very low and profit tremendously from clean signal transfer in balanced scenarios.

 - 3-pin XLR: In XLR connectors, which are the standard for carrying balanced microphone audio, pin 1 is the ground wire, pin 2 is the positive audio wire, and pin 3 is the negative audio wire.